St. helena HISTORY AND 75th anniversary celebration

 MEET ST. HELENA'S OLDEST ORIGINAL PARISHIONER

 The last surviving "founding member" of St. Helena's Parish was Helen Urban who turned 103 on November 21, 2017.
 Her daughter, Marilyn, was the very first baby born in Parkchester.
 Marilyn attended St. Helena School.
 Helen's husband, Joseph, bought the very first car in Parkchester.
-Helen passed away in 2018, and with her passing, the parish's "first-generation" have all departed for their heavenly reward.
+Helen passed away in 2018 at age 104, and with her passing, the parish's "first-generation" have all departed for their heavenly reward.

 St. Helena's Boy Scout Troop 65 was founded in 1951, which means the troop celebrated its 65th anniversary in 2016.
-Each year, the troop enjoys going to summer camp at Camp Keowa, as they did here in 2014.
+Each year, the troop enjoys going to summer camp at Camp Keowa, as they did in the picture below in 2014.
+In 2022, the troop opened its membership to girls and was the very first scout troop in the Bronx to do so, establishing St. Helena's Girls Scout Troop 650.

 Today, there are 1,400 registered families in the parish and on average nearly twenty children a month are baptized at St. Helena’s, and the parish is looking forward to celebrating its centennial celebration in 2040.
 Imagine what wonderful things will take place here at St. Helena’s within the next 25 years.
 One thing is for certain: “We will have fun!”